Luigia-Petre/luigiapetre/content/authors/admin/_index.md

 title: Luigia Petre
 ---

-Luigia Petre is a docent (equivalent to "Habilitation" in Central Europe) in Computer Science since 2012.
-She has obtained her PhD in Computer Science in 2005, from the{{< staticref "https://www.abo.fi/om-abo-akademi/fakulteterna/fakulteten-for-naturvetenskaper-och-teknik/" "newtab" >}} Faculty on Mathematics and Natural Sciences {{< /staticref >}}at{{< staticref "https://www.abo.fi/" "newtab" >}} Åbo Akademi University.{{< /staticref >}} She is currently working as Associate Professor in Computer Science at Åbo Akademi University, Faculty of Science and Engineering.
-In Swedish: *Akademilektor*.
+Luigia Petre obtained her PhD in Computer Science in 2005, from the{{< staticref "https://www.abo.fi/om-abo-akademi/fakulteterna/fakulteten-for-naturvetenskaper-och-teknik/" "newtab" >}} Faculty on Mathematics and Natural Sciences {{< /staticref >}}at{{< staticref "https://www.abo.fi/" "newtab" >}} Åbo Akademi University.{{< /staticref >}} She is also a docent (equivalent to "Habilitation" in Central Europe) in Computer Science since 2012 and is currently working as Associate Professor in Computer Science at Åbo Akademi University, Faculty of Science and Engineering.
+In Swedish: *Äldre universitetslektor*.
 Luigia was born in Romania.